JAORMX/lab-compliance-operator/workshop/content/exercises/06-troubleshooting.md

 Be aware that this is very verbose output, so you might want to store this in a file for further inspection.

+In the next section we'll learn how to [create our own content images and `ProfileBundles`](07-creating-profile-bundles) which will help us write our own content.